kinsend/kinsend-sqs-consumer/README.md

 As a microservice, `kinsend-sqs-consumer` does not require a client app to connect to it.
 Instead, it will directly listen to the specified SQS queue for incoming messages.

-When a message is received, the microservice will output the message content to the console.
+When a message is received, the microservice will translate the message and will send an email to all the subscribers.

 ## Note